Hypersensitivity Pneumonitis

 Veterinarians and animal handlers have significant contact with animals and organic antigens.

 Grain and flour processors and loaders are exposed to grain that may become colonized with a variety of microorganisms that are easily aerosolized.
-Exposure may lead to hypersensitivity pneumonitis.
+Exposure may lead to HP.

 Plastic manufacturers, painters, and electronics industry workers may be exposed to inciting agents that are synthetic in origin, possibly including diphenylmethane diisocyanate or toluene diisocyanate.

-Metalworking fluid handlers, including those involved in the shaping of metal parts, are at risk of developing hypersensitivity pneumonitis from microbial contamination of metalworking fluids, frequently with Mycobacterium immunogenum.
-[21]
+Metalworking fluid handlers, including those involved in the shaping of metal parts, are at risk for the development of HP from microbial contamination of metalworking fluids, frequently with Mycobacterium immunogenum.
+[22]

-Textile workers may have exposures that lead to lung injury characterized by diffuse alveolar damage or airway dysfunction (eg, byssinosis, nylon worker's lung).
-These adverse reactions are not true forms of hypersensitivity pneumonitis.
+Textile workers may have exposures that lead to lung injury characterized by diffuse alveolar damage or airway dysfunction (eg, byssinosis or nylon worker's lung).
+These adverse reactions are not true forms of HP.

-A case-control study investigated the agricultural practices and the microbiological composition of hay handled in patients with farmer's lung disease.
-The location, type of farm, and working conditions were similar to those of the control farms.
-However, the microbiological composition of hay differed.
+A case-control study investigated the agricultural practices and the microbiologic composition of hay handled by patients with farmer's lung disease.
+[23] The location, type of farm, and working conditions were similar to those of the control farms.
+However, the microbiologic composition of the hay differed.
 Significantly higher amounts of Eurotium amstelodami, Absidia corymbifera, mesophilic Streptomyces, thermophilic Streptomyces, and Saccharomonosporaviridis were present in the hay.
 Farmer's lung resulted from handling hay with high amounts of these five microorganisms.
-[22]

-Hypersensitivity pneumonitis–like syndrome in patients exposed to aerosolized MAC has been described.
-Hot-tub lung is a term used to describe these hypersensitivity pneumonitis–like cases because they have generally been associated with hot tub use (linked to the high levels of infectious aerosols containing organisms found in the water).
-[23, 24, 25, 26, 27, 28] Whether this pulmonary response to MAC represents true infection or classic hypersensitivity pneumonitis remains controversial.
-[29]
+An HP-like syndrome has been described in patients exposed to aerosolized MAC.
+Hot-tub lung is a term used to describe these HP-like cases because they have generally been associated with hot tub use (linked to the high levels of infectious aerosols containing organisms found in the water).
+[24, 25, 26, 27, 28, 29] Whether this pulmonary response to MAC represents true infection or classic HP remains controversial.
+[30]

-Conditions that mimic hypersensitivity pneumonitis that occur from inhalation of organic agents but are not true forms of hypersensitivity pneumonitis
+Conditions mimicking HP that occur from inhalation of organic agents but are not true HP

 Patients with inhalation fever present with fever, chills, headaches, and myalgias without pulmonary findings (although mild dyspnea may occur).
 Onset is 4-8 hours following exposure, but no long-term sequelae occur.

 Chronic bronchitis can result from chronic obstructive pulmonary disease, which is the most common respiratory syndrome among agricultural workers.
-The prevalence of chronic bronchitis is 10%, compared with 1.4% for hypersensitivity pneumonitis.
+The prevalence of chronic bronchitis is 10%, compared with 1.4% for HP.
 Smoking and atopy have additive effects.
-[30, 31] An association may exist between chronic bronchitis and hypersensitivity pneumonitis.
+[31, 32] An association may exist between chronic bronchitis and HP.

 Epidemiology

-The exact prevalence of hypersensitivity pneumonitis (HP) is unknown.
-Difficulties determining prevalence arise from uncertainties in detection and misdiagnosis.
-This is compounded by the lack of standardized epidemiological criteria for diagnosis.
-[32] That said, estimated prevalence varies by region, climate, and farming practices.
-A study in New Mexico calculated the yearly incidence of interstitial lung disease (ILD) to be roughly 30 per 100,000. hypersensitivity pneumonitis accounted for less than 2% of that population.
-[33] A highly cited 1981 Wisconsin-based study of 1400 individuals estimated prevalence at 4.2%.
-[34] In other studies, hypersensitivity pneumonitis is estimated to affect anywhere from 0.5–19.0% of exposed farmers.
-[32] Again, these figures are likely to have evolved based on changing farming practices and diagnostic criteria.
+Estimated prevalence varies by region, climate, and farming practices.
+A study in New Mexico calculated the yearly incidence of interstitial lung disease (ILD) to be roughly 30 per 100,000; HP accounted for less than 2% of that population.
+[34] A highly cited 1981 Wisconsin-based study of 1400 individuals estimated the prevalence to be 4.2%.
+[35] In other studies, HP has been estimated to affect anywhere from 0.5% to 19.0% of exposed farmers.
+[33] Again, these figures are likely to have evolved in accordance with changes in farming practices and diagnostic criteria.

-Hypersensitivity pneumonitis prevalence outside of the United States varies significantly based on type of exposures.
-Bird fancier’s lung is the most form of hypersensitivity pneumonitis worldwide given a growing poultry husbandry industry.
-Other interesting causes described in literature include suberosis (cork worker’s lung, hypersensitivity pneumonitis associated with contaminated corks in Spain), mushroom exposures in Asia, and Chrysonilia sitophila hypersensitivity pneumonitis associated with logging in Canada among others.
-Farmer’s lung is ostensibly becoming less common due to increased use of protective measures.
-[35]
+Outside the United States, the prevalence of HP varies significantly, depending on the type of exposure.
+Bird fancier’s lung is the most common form of HP worldwide, given a growing poultry husbandry industry.
+Other interesting causes described in the literature include suberosis (cork worker’s lung—ie, HP associated with contaminated corks) in Spain, mushroom exposures in Asia, and Chrysonilia sitophila HP associated with logging in Canada, among others.
+Farmer’s lung appears to be becoming less common as a consequence of increased use of protective measures.
+[36]

-One epidemiologic study estimated incidence of interstitial lung disease to be 7.6 cases per 100,000 persons per year.
-Hypersensitivity pneumonitis accounted for 6.6% of those cases.
-[39, 9]
+One epidemiologic study estimated the incidence of ILD to be 7.6 cases per 100,000 persons per year, with HP accounting for 6.6% of those cases.
+[40, 8]

 A clear role for sex has not been defined.
-While the majority of deaths occur in males, such differences in prevalence may be confounded by skewed sex representation in various occupations.
-[9]
+Although the majority of deaths occur in males, such differences in prevalence may be confounded by skewed sex representation in various occupations.
+[8]

 Prognosis

-Most patients diagnosed with farmer's lung recover with only minor functional abnormalities.
-Very few patients advance to disability.
-A significant number of farmers develop mild chronic lung impairment, which is predominantly obstructive airflow disease associated with mild emphysematous changes on high-resolution CT scans.
-Bird fancier's lung, although not as well studied, appears to have a much worse prognosis compared with farmer's lung.
-The poorer outcome may be due to higher antigenic exposure and persisting avian antigens in the home environment, even after birds are removed.
-These factors may account for the substantial 5-year mortality rate of 30%.
+Most patients diagnosed with farmer's lung recover with only minor functional abnormalities; very few patients advance to disability.
+A significant number of farmers develop mild chronic lung impairment, which is predominantly obstructive airflow disease associated with mild emphysematous changes on high-resolution computed tomography (CT).
+Bird fancier's lung, though not as well studied as farmer's lung, appears to have a much worse prognosis.
+The poorer outcome may be due to higher antigenic exposure and persistence of avian antigens in the home environment even after birds are removed.
+These factors may account for the substantial 5-year mortality of 30%.

-High-resolution CT scanning can serve as a possible tool for predicting a prognosis.
+High-resolution CT (HRCT) can serve as a potential prognostic tool.
 A retrospective series of 69 patients demonstrated that the presence and degree of fibrosis on CT scans was associated with increased mortality.
-[43] However, a retrospective series of 26 patients failed to draw a similar conclusion.
-[42]
+[44] However, a retrospective series of 26 patients did not draw a similar conclusion.
+[43]

-A retrospective analysis of 103 patients diagnosed with hypersensitivity pneumonitis (HP) found that survival is worse with older patients, those with desaturation during clinical exercise, and those without a mosaic pattern/air trapping on high-resolution CT scanning.
-[44]
+A retrospective analysis of 103 patients diagnosed with HP found survival to be worse for older patients, those with desaturation during clinical exercise, and those without a mosaic pattern/air trapping on HRCT.
+[45]

 Morbidity and mortality

-Morbidity and mortality of hypersensitivity pneumonitis varies widely based on type, duration, and severity of exposure.
+The morbidity and mortality of HP vary widely, depending on the type, duration, and severity of exposure.
 Genetic factors may also play a significant role.
-In general, acute hypersensitivity pneumonitis and subacute hypersensitivity pneumonitis without fibrotic changes respond completely or near completely to removal of the inciting exposure.
-Once fibrotic changes occur, however, prognosis is less favorable.
-[45, 46]
+In general, acute HP and subacute HP without fibrotic changes respond completely or almost completely to removal of the inciting exposure.
+Once fibrotic changes occur, however, the prognosis is less favorable.
+[46, 47]

-Rarely, patients may progress to chronic hypersensitivity pneumonitis despite exposure control and treatment.
+Rarely, patients may progress to chronic HP despite exposure control and treatment.
 Similar to chronic hypersensitivity pneumonitis, emphysema develops initially with progression to irreversible pulmonary fibrosis.
 Survival at that point is similar to that observed in idiopathic pulmonary fibrosis (IPF).
-Pulmonary hypertension is seen in 20% of cases of chronic hypersensitivity pneumonitis and carries worse prognosis.
-[3]
+Pulmonary hypertension is seen in 20% of cases of chronic HP and carries a worse prognosis.
+[2] A study of 38 patients with fibrotic or nonfibrotic chronic HP reported 5-year survival rates of 72% in fibrotic HP and 100% in nonfibrotic HP.
+Honeycombing on imaging was associated with decreased survival.
+[48]

 Patient Education

-Below is a brief informational summary suitable for patients to gain a general understanding of hypersensitivity pneumonitis (HP).
+Below is a brief informational summary suitable for patients to gain a general understanding of HP.

 What is hypersensitivity pneumonitis?

-Hypersensitivity Pneumonitis (or HP for short) is an inflammatory condition of the lung caused by the inhalation of irritating microscopic particles or "antigens".
+HP is an inflammatory condition of the lung caused by the inhalation of irritating microscopic particles or antigens.
 These antigens may be from many different sources.
-The most common sources are any of a number of different types of mold or proteins from animals (especially birds).
+The most common sources are various different types of molds or proteins from animals (especially birds).
 Once inhaled, these antigens cause inflammation and can ultimately cause significant damage to the lung.
-It is important to establish a diagnosis of hypersensitivity pneumonitis early since it has a very good prognosis if caught and treated before its later stages.
-In its later stages, the lung damage from hypersensitivity pneumonitis can be irreversible and may result in a significantly decreased quality of life.
+It is important to establish a diagnosis of HP early because it has a very good prognosis if caught and treated before its later stages.
+In the later stages of HP, the lung damage can be irreversible and may result in a significantly decreased quality of life.

-It is not contagious, although it is possible that other people around you may be exposed to the same antigens
+HP is not contagious, though it is possible that other people around you may contract the disease as a consequence of having been exposed to the same antigens.

-In the early stages, symptoms may be similar to the flu.
+In the early stages, symptoms may be similar to those of the flu.
 Fevers, chills, and a dry cough are common.
-These symptoms usually go away once the responsible particles or antigens are removed and generally do not cause long-term damage.
+These symptoms usually go away once the responsible particles or antigens are removed, and they generally do not cause long-term damage.

-Continuous or repeated exposures over the course of weeks to months to years may eventually lead to a more severe group of symptoms such as a persistent cough, shortness of breath, weight loss, or fatigue.
+Continuous or repeated exposures over the course of weeks to months to years may eventually lead to a more severe group of symptoms (eg, persistent cough, shortness of breath, weight loss, or fatigue).

 How is hypersensitivity pneumonitis diagnosed?